 The Condi Deadeye is quite a selfish build, that will not provide your party with any form of support.
 Instead, the value of this build comes almost entirely from the pure damage that it will bring, which is inflated by the Condi Soulbeast's Vulture Stance, on top of Venom Skills which can be precast on the Mistlock Singularity, and casted again as soon as your allies have consumed them by attacking the target.
 Consequently, the Condi Deadeye is able to apply a tremendous amount of Poisoned and Bleeding instances, as well as an non-negligible amount of Torment.
 As such, it is necessary to be running with a Superior Sigil of Bursting as it will become very valuable in bursting phases.
 Lastly, Basilisk Venom can bring up to 750 Defiance Bar damage, if used at the proper moment, meaning if all instances of this ability are consumed when the boss is vulnerable to this type of damage (up to five stacks, one per player).

-This build possesses a decent amount of self-sustain, due to Maleficent Seven, but it suffers greatly from a Quickness deficit.
-However, it doesn't suffer too much from a lack of Alacrity due to the nature of Initiative.
+This build possesses a decent amount of self-sustain, due to Maleficent Seven, but it will suffer greatly from a Quickness deficit.
+However, it won't suffer too much from a lack of Alacrity due to the nature of Initiative.